aws-samples/automating-a-security-incident-with-step-functions/README.md

 Follow the instructions below in order to deploy from this repository:

-1. Create an [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html)  if you do not already have one and login.
+1. [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html)  if you do not already have one and login.

 1. Clone the repo onto your local development machine: